Sweat Trainers Talk Fitness & Family: The Juggle Is Real!

 “You’re definitely not alone, but you do need to find people who are in the same position as you.
 It’s the worst when someone tells you it’s all going to be okay, meanwhile you haven’t slept or eaten, the baby is crying and the house is a mess,” she laughs.

 “You need to find the people who will say to you, I get it.
-That’s why social media and forums are so amazing.”
+That’s why social media and the Sweat Community are so amazing.”

 Kelsey Wells: Forget guilt, self-care is essential